brentvollebregt/nitratine.net/posts/python-auto-clicker/post.md

 category: YouTube
 tags: [python, mouse, pynput]
 feature: feature.jpg
-description: "This is a script that allows you to click you mouse repeatedly with a small delay.
-It works on windows, mac and linux and can be controlled with user defined keys."
+description: "This is a script that allows you to click your mouse repeatedly with a small delay.
+It works on Windows, Mac and Linux and can be controlled with user-defined keys."

 [TOC]

 {% with video_id="eamTeszpeZ4" %}{% include 'blog-post-embedYouTube.html' %}{% endwith %}

 ## What is this?
-This project uses the cross platform module pynput to control the mouse and monitor the keyboard at the same time to create a simple auto clicker.
+This project uses the cross-platform module pynput to control the mouse and monitor the keyboard at the same time to create a simple auto clicker.

 ## PIP
 If you haven't used or setup pip before, look at my tutorial on [how to setup python's pip](/blog/post/how-to-setup-pythons-pip/) to setup pip.